 Although there is no alumina present, and only one oxide present in the first column, this is a correct unity formula, since the sum of the first column is one.
 One might think at first that the way to make up a batch of this glaze would be to take one pound (or gram) of lead oxide and one pound or gram of silica and mix them together.
 But one cannot do it this way, because, since the lead oxide molecule is much heavier than the silica molecule, one would get too many silica molecules and not enough lead oxide.
 Therefore, to find out what to weigh out to arrive at a glaze formula, one must first choose raw materials which will yield the desired oxides and then weigh them out in quantities which will yield the right molecular ratio between the oxides as called for in the formula.
 In this case, we want a ratio of one lead oxide molecule to one silica molecule.
-We might use for the glaze litharge, PbO, and Flint, SiO2.
-To get the right quantity, the molecular weight of the material is multiplied by the quantity called for in the formula. whiting, whose formula is CaCO3 and whose molecular weight is 100.
-Silica can be supplied by flint SiO2, whose molecular weight is 60.
-Actually there
+We might use for the glaze litharge, PbO, and flint, SiO2.
+To get the right quantity, the molecular weight of the material is multiplied by the quantity called for in the formula: